Learn More and ApplyHealth Sciences (BS)

 Notes

-Students must complete one approved health ethics course: REL 229 (RD) or PHL 229 (PI) within their liberal studies program or a track elective in the major, HLTH 229.
+Students must complete one approved health ethics course: REL 229 (RD) or PHL 229 (PI) within their liberal studies program or an elective in the major, HLTH 229.

 Specified required courses within Liberal Studies may have grade minimums (e.g. C- or better).
 Please consult your advisor or your college and major requirements.